hbmekki/in-memory-cache/README.md

 It has been developed using Python 3.9.6 and [Docker](https://www.docker.com/).

+The REST API will support the following operations:
+- GET /object/{key}

+    This will return the object stored at {key} if the object is not expired.

+  Returns

+      200: If the object is found and not-expired

+      404: If the object is not found or expired

+- POST or PUT /object/{key}?ttl={ttl}

+    This will insert the {object} provided in the body of the request into a slot in memory at {key}.
+If {ttl} is not specified it will use server’s default TTL from the config, if ttl=0 it means store indefinitely

+  Returns

+      200: If the server was able to store the object

+      507: If the server has no storage

+- DELETE /object/{key}

+    This will delete the object stored at slot {key}

+  Returns

+      200: If the object at {key} was found and removed

+      404: If the object at {key} was not found or expired

 ## Configuration

 Make a copy of the file ```instance/sample-config.py``` and rename it ```config.py```.
 Set the configuration parameters as needed